jimjibone/naggie.github.com/ideas.md

 use css3 to replace some js animations make feed images nice, maybe like polaroids
 MIME types to people types.
 Eg: x-web/markdown to just markdown. lol.
+Projects tab to show vosbox, mldash etc

 # Bugs

 fix navbar height in XP/chrome fix compatability mode in IE 7/8

+# Blog articles

+Git, your data, and 'the cloud'